-If extensive machining is to be carried out the use of free machining grades 303 or 416 should be considered, but consideration must also be given to the relatively low corrosion resistance, weldability and formability of these grades.
+If extensive machining is to be carried out the use of free-machining grades 303 or 416 should be considered, but consideration must also be given to the relatively low corrosion resistance, wearability, and formability of these grades.

 Improved Machinability grades such as the "Ugima" range (eg Ugima 304 and Ugima 316) are now available - these offer better machinability than standard stainless steels but still retain the excellent corrosion resistance, weldability and formability of their standard grade equivalents.

 Stainless steel grades can also be selected for ease of cold forming; Grade 302HQ (UNS S30430) is a low work hardening rate grade available in wire form specifically for the cold forming of fasteners such as bolts and screws.
 By contrast Grade 301 and 304 have a very high work hardening rate and can be supplied in a heavily cold worked condition suitable for the manufacture of springs; these require no hardening treatment after forming.

 Components to be welded must be fabricated from a grade selected on that basis; to avoid problems associated with "sensitization" - caused by holding in the temperature range of about 450 to 850°C - it may be necessary to use a low carbon "L" grade or a stabilized grade such as Grade 321.
 In the case of all welding, it is essential that welding consumables are selected to match the grade being welded.